Childhood Asthma Treatment and Prevention

 2. Identify high-risk populations and situations that may increase a child’s risk for asthma exacerbation.

-3. Recognize frequently used asthma medications, mechanism of action, and side effects of the medications.
+3. Recognize frequently used asthma medications, the mechanism of action, and the side effects of the medicines.

 4. Describe asthma exacerbation prevention strategies.